-Welcome to the 2022-2023 school year!
+Welcome to the 2021-2022 school year!
 We are looking forward to a great year ahead.
 Middle school is an exciting time of enormous growth, change, and exploration.
 It is an extremely important time during your student's school career, as they transition from elementary to secondary.
-With the challenges and uncertainties our community has faced these last two years, one thing that remains constant is our school's deep commitment to ensuring a supportive, safe, inclusive environment for every student.
+With the ups and downs of 2020 and the uncertainties we face as a community, one thing that remains constant is our school's deep commitment to ensuring a supportive, safe, inclusive environment for every student.
 This will stand firm no matter what.